Send the link below via email or IMCopy

 .
 An organism’s habitat is a location.
 However, a niche is an organism’s pattern of use of its habitat.

 A niche can also be thought of as the functional role, or job, of a particular species in an ecosystem.

-So, it is the portion of the fundamental niche that is utilized by the organism
+So, it is the portion of the fundamental niche that is

 is the area an organism actually occupies when there is competition present.